 Sorah Kim is a Brand + Marketing Strategist and Speaker based in NYC.

 Sorah Kim advises organizations and entrepreneurs seeking to build brands that align meaningful purpose to performance and profit.
 She also advises individuals on developing their personal brands to better navigate themselves in the workplace, in networking, and respective industries.

 In her spare time, she is a contributing writer for publications like Thrive Global and writes for her own blog on topics spanning personal development, purpose, and branding.
-She is also a speaker with her most recent experience being on the TEDx stage where she shared her experience on creating personal purpose through a branding lens.
+She is also a speaker with her most recent experience being on the TEDx stage where she shared her journey on creating personal purpose through a branding lens.

 Sorah's previous experiences include brand management and marketing at notable FMCG companies, like L'Oréal and Unilever.
 She earned her Bachelor's of Business Administration in Marketing from the University of Texas at Austin and her Master's of Professional Studies in Cosmetics and Fragrance Marketing and Management from the Fashion Institute of Technology in New York City.
 Also a wellness aficionado, she received her Health Coaching Certification from the Institute for Integrative Nutrition.

 When I moved to New York City once I graduated college to pursue my career as a beauty marketer at L'Oréal, I expected to earn my golden handcuffs and retire there.
 As I climbed the corporate ladder, managing and marketing globally renowned brands, I burned out repeatedly.
-After eight years of learning every aspect of running a business, I left the ivory tower and embarked on a personal journey of deep self-reflection.
+After eight years of learning many aspects of running a business, I left the ivory tower and embarked on a personal journey of deep self-reflection.

 I didn't have a new job lined up nor a secret startup company I was building on the side.
 Instead, I worked on documenting my journey on my blog and figuring out what I wanted to do next.
 I wish I could tell you I had this major epiphany, but of course, life is never a scripted movie.
 It was over a series of events that made me see a new opportunity for myself.